3: the CJ Interpretation of “Roguelike”

 I consider my current project “Lenurian”, to be a realtime roguelike.
 I understand that not everyone will agree, because to many people the turn based nature is integral to the experience.
 I realized that what I liked most in turn based games(including roguelikes) was the way it enabled Tactical complexity: combat/exploration focused on Positioning, situational awareness, carefull thinking, etc…, so to me those things are what gives the roguelike feel, and turn base gameplay is just one possible way to enable those things.
 To other people the important thing is the turn based gameplay and the things I like are secondary.
 However, It is perfectly possible to create a roguelike that perfectly complies with the Temple of the roguelike´s Classic Roguelike Definition but make it so simple and straightforward, that the player will never have many options to consider and there will be no tactical complexity.

-What If we have a roguelike with a timer for your actions (like a chess clock)? it is mechanically very close to a traditional roguelike(And indeed would be considered a roguelike by many definitions ), but that feeling of time-control that enables a rogueliker to carefully weight every possible decision vanishes.
-In comparison, a real time game that allows one to creep around, observe the environment and it´s denizens, plan according to what was observed and only then act(Maybe something like hitman on a dungeon?)
-Would feel closer to that feeling, despite being real time(Anyway, that is my thesis will see If I can make it work when/if the Lenurian is ready)
+What If we have a roguelike with a timer for your actions (like a chess clock)? it is mechanically very close to a traditional roguelike(And indeed would be considered a roguelike by many definitions ), but that feeling of time-control that enables a player to carefully weight every possible decision vanishes.
+In comparison, a real time game that allows one to creep around, observe the environment and it´s denizens, plan according to what was observed and only then act(Maybe something like hitman or Deus Ex on a dungeon) Would feel closer to that feeling, despite being real time(Anyway, that is my thesis will see If I can make it work when/if Lenurian is ready).

-Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach: Berlin Interpretation, Temple of the roguelike´s Roguelikenes Factors, and Temple of the roguelike´s Classic Roguelike Definition, and rogue basin’s non-definition.
+Here I talk about different ways some people tried to define what is a roguelike, and why I decided to try my hand at it rather than using someone else´s approach ( If you are looking for story focused on the very fist definitions of the roguelike term, Slashie did a great one).

-At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “roguelike” using the aforementioned roguelikenes factor as a base.
+At the International Roguelike Development Conference 2008 some people decided to try and define what the roguelike community was all about by creating a definition of “Roguelike”.
+As a starting point they chose Temple of the roguelike´s Roguelikenes Factors.
+(Since then the Temple has abandoned that definition).

 “ASCII display: The traditional display for roguelikes is to represent the tiled world by ASCII characters.”